software-mansion/react-native-reanimated/README.md

 ## Reanimated vs Animated

-We aim to bring this project to be fully compatible with Animated API.
+We aim to bring this project to be fully compatible with `Animated` API.
 We believe that the set of base nodes we have selected should make this possible to be done only by writing JS code and does not require significant changes in the native codebases.
-Here is a list of things that hasn't yet been ported from the original version of Animated library.
+Here is a list of things that haven't yet been ported from the original version of `Animated` library.
-All the functionality that missing elements provide in Animated can be already achieved with reanimated although a different methodology for implementing those may be required (e.g. check ["Running animations" section](#running-animations) to see how the implementation may differ).
+All the functionality that missing elements provide in `Animated` can already be achieved with `react-native-reanimated` although a different methodology for implementing those may be required (e.g. check ["Running animations" section](#running-animations) to see how the implementation may differ).
  - [ ] using value offsets
- - [ ] value tracking (can be achieved in different way, reanimated also allows for tracking all the animation parameters not only destination params)
+ - [ ] value tracking (can be achieved in different way, `react-native-reanimated` also allows for tracking all the animation parameters not only destination params)
  - [ ] animation staggering
  - [ ] animation delays